We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 Overall I am really proud of this piece.
 I’m proud of myself for doing it scared and going live!
 I’m proud that I didn’t listen to the inner critic telling me it wasn’t good enough to share.
 Most of all I’m proud of myself for facing that inner critic and claiming my muchness through art.

 Would you like to get my free printables to do this project on your own?
 Just enter your email in the field below and I’ll send you over a file with a 2 page PDF of words you can use as well as several different face sketches to choose from.
+If you don’t want to give me your email you can buy the files in my Etsy shop for $1.97

 If you do this project I would love to see your results!
 Please share them in the comments or hop on over to my Facebook group to share with other muchness mamas!